ddumont/smnbar/README.md

-Drag the bar around, press ctrl to change the pallet to the summon spirits.
+Drag the bar around, press windows key to change the pallet to the summon spirits or use job abilitites.

 More to come.